vendia/blog/posts/2022-12-16-circles-of-trust-season-1-recap.md

 ---

 ## Join us as a Circles of Trust guest

-- Have a vested interest in B2B data sharing?
+* Have a vested interest in B2B data sharing?
-- Want to talk about the challenges and wins in your industry or with partners in your data alliance?
+* Want to talk about the challenges and wins in your industry or with partners in your data alliance?
-- Has data sharing made a positive impact on your mission as a nonprofit or for your customers?
+* Has data sharing made a positive impact on your mission as a nonprofit or for your customers?

-We’d love to hear from you.
-Email [podcast@vendia.net](mailto:podcast@vendia.net) and mention being a Circles of Trust in your message.
+** We’d love to hear from you.
+Email [podcast@vendia.net](mailto:podcast@vendia.net) and mention being a guest on Circles of Trust.**

-And, if after listening to Circles of Trust, you’d love to chat with a member of our Sales or Solutions Architecture team about how to create or participate in a multi-party data alliance for collaboration within a trusted, single source of truth while maintaining control of your data and stay compliant, [contact us](http://vendia.com/contact-us).